In Ohio, electric cars are starting to reshape jobs and companies

 Even before that shutdown, auto production jobs had been declining.
 U.S. automakers and their parts suppliers employed about 1 million people at the end of 2018, down from more than 1.3 million in 2000.
 In the years before GM closed the Lordstown plant, it had reduced shifts and pared its workforce.

-“Our biggest export for the last 20 years has been talented young people,” said Rick Stockburger, the president of Brite Energy Innovators, an organization in Warren that offers work space, advice and funding to startups.
+“Our biggest export for the last 20 years has been talented young people,” said Rick Stockburger, the president of Brite Energy Innovators, an organization in Warren that offers workspace, advice and funding to startups.

 Today, things are looking somewhat better.
 Ultium Cells, a joint venture of GM and LG Energy Solution, is ramping up production of batteries near the defunct factory.